 1st Formations is a Companies House registered eFilling agent and member of the Association of Company Registration Agents (ACRA), that offer various packages depending on the type of limited company you want to set up.

 The company offers a simple online application form and boast transparent fees which cover the cost of registering your business in England, Wales, Scotland or Northern Island.
-There are lots of optional extras too, such as address services.
+There are lots of optional extras too, such as registered office and director address services.

 With excellent user reviews and formations completed in less than 3 hours, they’re definitely the formation agency that you should keep at the top of your list.